 “Grand Rapids Catch Basin 1911” Also known as a storm or sewer drain, a catch basin is a curbside drain that collects stormwater from our streets and I almost lost my mind after brushing away leaves to find this 100+year old beauty still in use.

 “Consumers Power Co Underground System” The Consumers Power Company was formed in 1910 and operated under that name until 1940.
 It is now a subsidiary of CMS Energy Corp and the largest utility company in Michigan (4th largest in the United States).
-It’s another “underground system” but my favorite things is how obvious the name “Consumers” is.
+It’s another “underground system” but my favorite thing is how obvious the name “Consumers” is.

 Frederick Hartmann started at 69 South Front street in 1872, in a small way, a jobbing foundry, doing general work, employing four men, in a room only 40 by 50 feet.
 In 1879 he added a small machine shop, and took Louis Dietz into partnership in the latter, under the firm name of Hartmann & Dietz, the foundry being still that of F. Hartmann.
 In December, 1884, the foundry was turned over to the management of Henry J. Hartmann.
 In July, 1886, the partnership between Hartmann & Dietz was dissolved, and the firm of F. Hartmann & Company organized, with Frederick Hartmann, H. J. Hartmann and Edward Tannewitz as members.
 In June, 1888, they moved to 270 South Front street, where (in 1888) the Phoenix Iron Works are doing a business of about $17,000 annually, giving employment to twenty-four men.